PseudoPod 803: Them At Number Seventy-Four

 About the Author

-Lindz McLeod is a queer, working-class, Scottish writer who dabbles in the surreal.
-Her prose has been published by/is forthcoming in Catapult, Hobart, Flash Fiction Online, and more.
-She is a member of the SFWA, a Rogue Mentor, and is represented by Headwater Literary Management.
+Lindz McLeod is a queer, working-class, Scottish writer and editor who dabbles in the surreal.
+Her prose has been published by Apex, Catapult, Pseudopod, The Razor, and many more.
+Her work includes the short story collection TURDUCKEN (Bear Creek Press, 2022) and her debut novel BEAST (Brigids Gate Press, 2023).
+She is a full member of the SFWA, and can be found on twitter @lindzmcleod or her website www.lindzmcleod.co.uk

 About the Narrator